-(b) Participate in a court-approved substance abuse and driver improvement program.
+(b) Participate in a court-approved substance abuse program.

-(3) Nothing in this Section shall prohibit a court from sentencing an offender to serve any portion of the sentence under home incarceration either in lieu of, or in addition to, a term of imprisonment if otherwise allowed under the provisions of Code of Criminal Procedure Article 894.2 and R.S.
+(3) Nothing in this Section shall prohibit a court from sentencing an offender to serve portion of the sentence under home incarceration either in lieu of, or in addition to, a term of imprisonment if otherwise allowed under the provisions of Code of Criminal Procedure Article 894.2 and R.S.
 14:98.5(B).